baroso/code-challenges/Junior Frontend.md

     - List the existing hotels
     - Create/Update/Delete hotels
     - Search hotels
-    - Delete of hotels functionality should ask for confirmation
+    - The functionality to Delete hotels should ask for confirmation
     - The REST API calls should be emulated with a JSON file

 #### The hotel details page

-    - Show the selected hotel details and all its facilities
+    - Show the details of the selected hotel and all its facilities
     - Reserve button

 #### The user reservations page